GSA/search-gov-website/_about/updates/year-in-review/special-report/overview.md

 ---
 layout: year-review
-title: "The great migration: Search in support of federal web modernization"
+title: "Making the big move: Search in support of federal web modernization"
 description: Special report on federal agency experience with modernizing websites, and an exploration of the impact of website redesigns on searchability and SEO.
 tags: year-in-review
 hero-image: Overview_Hero.png